Harvest time at the Pope's farm

 Handmade cheeses, milk, eggs and yoghurt are also made fresh daily and put in the Pope's basket.

-The vegetable garden at the farm has a special plot where seeds from the White House, gifted to the Pope by President Obama in 2014, are planted.
+The vegetable garden at the farm has a special plot where seeds from the White House, gifted to the Pope by President Barack Obama in 2014, are planted.

 "The seeds are under the earth now," says head farmer, Alessandro Reale, "but we hope in the springtime, with the help of God, to be able to pick the cucumbers, carrots and zucchini from the Obamas."